 Some of the regular speaking/leading roles will be:

-- PERSONAL STORY & PERSON-SPECIFIC ENCOURAGEMENT: Though it’s probably too time-consuming to schedule both of these in one week, we’ve found it incredibly beneficial to include at least one or the other of these items most weeks.
+- PERSONAL STORY & PERSON-SPECIFIC ENCOURAGEMENT: Though it’s probably too time-consuming to include both of these in one week, we’ve found it incredibly beneficial to include at least one or the other of these items most weeks.
 When asking someone to share their personal story, you may want to explain to them that not only will the group love to hear how they came to Christ, but they will be encouraged to know what their life has been like since coming to know Him as well!
 Obviously one who would share in this way should be, as best you can tell, a follower of Jesus.

 On a week that someone specifically will be encouraged, it is good to remind the group that encouragements based in Scripture are especially meaningful (e.g., fruits of the Spirit, spiritual gifts, Christlikeness, etc.); It isn't simply a time to tell the person everything you like about them.
 Please encourage the group to put some considerable thought into what they might say, as this is the perfect opportunity for the receiver to better understand how God has gifted them to serve the Body!
 Take this seriously, and don't blow smoke!
 (And don't forget to let the group know early in the week who is being encouraged so they can prepare!)

 - MID-WEEK TEACHING FOLLOW-UP DISCUSSION: As much as possible, we try to overlap our two main ministries so that truth and love operate hand-in-hand within our church.
 A Fellowship Meal is a great place to follow up the Mid-Week Teaching with personal conversation about applying what we've learned.
-Many weeks, the church's teaching team will provide you, the facilitator, with some discussion questions to get the group thinking and talking about the relevance of God's Word in their everyday life.
+Many weeks, the church's teaching team will provide you, the Facilitator, with some discussion questions to get the group thinking and talking about the relevance of God's Word in their everyday life.
 The person to lead this discussion should be someone who is regularly engaged in the Mid-Week Teaching and has some considerable spiritual maturity.

 - MUSICAL WORSHIP: The primary purpose of the Fellowship Meal is edification, not worship music.
-Singing isn't required every week, nor may your group be able to accomplish it (depending on the gifting of your members), though it is a particularly valued form of worship in our culture.
+Singing isn't required every week, nor may your group be able to accomplish it (depending on the gifting of your members), but it is a particularly valued form of worship in our culture.
 If your group doesn't have capable musicians but they would like to sing together, feel free to ask members from other groups to help periodically, or download some worship songs!
 (If you need NoHo Church Songbooks, ask Jared.)
 Other worship options that don't involve music include: reading and praying through Psalms, speaking praise to God for who He is, giving public testimony to the work God in your lives, etc. Any believer can be asked to lead a time of worship.

-3. Provide regular reminders to the Group
+3. Provide regular reminders

 - "Come to the Meal prepared to edify one another!
 The responsibility is on every group member to provide the "content" for any given week (like Col 3:16, 1 Cor 14:26).
-During the week, be thinking about how you might edify the group at the gathering...e.g., a Scripture you recently read that you sense would be especially timely for your group to hear, something for which you'd like to express public praise to God, a song you've written for the church, etc. Remember, it's not just a time to "share," but to encourage, sharpen and build up one another in Christ.
-The tendency will be to focus only on prayer requests, so make sure to consider the other options as well" (see #1 above).
+During the week, be thinking about how you might edify the group at the gathering...e.g., a Scripture you recently read that you sense would be especially timely for your group to hear, something for which you'd like to express public praise to God, a song you've written for the church, etc. Remember, it's not just a time to "share," but to encourage, sharpen, and build up one another in Christ."
+(The tendency will be to focus only on prayer requests, so make sure to consider the other options as well--see #1 above."

 - "It is everyone's responsibility to welcome new people.
 If you see someone you've not met or standing alone, change that!
 It's very easy to get comfortable with members who have been around for a while–we hope they feel like family–but remember that our hope is to grow as more and more people are being adopted into God's Family.
 Think of how you felt when you were the new person; Every relationship has to start somewhere.
 Don't expect someone else to be the welcoming committee; Be that yourself!"